GoodOlClint/Astronomy/README.md

 ##Easter
 Used to calculate the date of Easter.
-Valid for all years since the Julian Epoch (January 1st 4713 BC);
+Valid for all years since the Julian Epoch (1 January 4713 BC);

 ```csharp
     Easter easter = new Easter(179);